AlexeyKuzko/cloud-services-engineer-docker-project-sem2/README.md

 # Docker Project

 This project demonstrates containerization of a full-stack application using Docker and Docker Compose, with a focus on security and best practices.
+The application is automatically built and deployed using GitHub Actions.

 ## Architecture